nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     + Sets the `isFound` parameter to **false** if there is no match.
         + Throws an exception if `isFound` is false.

-The following sequence diagram illustrates the steps taken by the program when the user calls the `/dine` command.
+The following sequence diagram illustrates the steps taken by the program when the user calls the `/dine` command.<br>
 ![bus data](DG_Diagrams/DineSequence.png)

 ### 3.8 Find specific dining outlets (/dineinfo Feature) - Shuyi